African Grey Parrot Facts – African Grey Parrots As Pets

 How Long Do African Grey Parrots Live?

-These birds are long-lived parrots; the lifespan ranges from 73 to 93 years in the wild.
+These birds are long-lived parrots; their lifespan ranges from 73 to 93 years in the wild.
 However, in captivity, the average lifespan of African grey parrots is 50 to 60 years.

 What Cage Size Would An African Grey Parrot Need?

-The cage on the left, as you can see from the above measurements is a good size to have.
+Try and buy the biggest cage that you can.
 The more spacious the cage, the better and the happier your bird will be.

 The parrot should be able to open his wings out fully and be able to turn around without any of his feathers touching the sides of the cage.